VexxyDevs/Vexxys-Fivem-Eup-Initialiser/README.md

 S (folder)  -  folder for the script (eup initialiser and simple mechanic script)

 Fxmanifest.lua (file)   - file for the whole resource to work

+(IMPORTANT, THIS DOENST INCLUDE CLOTHING FILES OR CUSTOM WEAPON FILES THIS IS JUST A RESOURCE TO INITIALISE THEM)